OF THE RICHMOND BAY TRAIL

 and Lucretia Edwards (where you may take

-Here to view slide shows of major Bay Trail sections in
+Click Here to view slide shows of major Bay Trail sections in Richmond.

-for the over 31 miles of Bay Trail now built goes to the City
+for the 35 miles of Bay Trail now built goes to the City

 of Richmond and the East